 Welcome, Humans of Planet Earth!

 Welcome to The Art Of Travel!
-The internet is full of all sorts of resource lists.
-Some of them are good.
+The internet is full of all sorts of travel resources lists.
 But none of them are complete.
-And therefore, this page was created.
-It is the solution to all of the half-ass travel resource lists out there.
+And therefore, this page was created so you can find all the useful links in one place.

 Want something specific?
 Use “Ctrl+F” and search for your keyword.
 Fast.
 Easy.

-We thought it would be helpful to create an ultimate travel resource page that you can always come to for all of your travel related.
+We thought it would be helpful to create an ultimate list of travel resources that you can always come to for all of your travel-related needs.

 Airline bookings, frequent flyer miles, transportation in a third world or developing country, budgeting tools, free travel guides, travel insurances, car and hotel renting, travel alerts and safety, hotline numbers, and much, much more.